Lelli/react_intro_dvit18/README.md

 ```

 ## Part 2.2 - Passing down props
-Lets go back to our App component in index.js and near the top of the file, add some different places that we might want to display weather for:
+Lets go back to our App component in App.js and near the top of the file, after render() but before return ().
+Add some different places that we might want to display weather for:

 ```js
 const PLACES = [